-To make this aloo pie recipe, you’ll need:
+To make the aloo pie filling, you will need:

 How to make aloo pie